Peak Tower: First design

 The first peak Tower was designed by Hong Kong architect Chung Wah Nan.
 Construction started in 1971, and it was opened to the public on 29 August 1972.

 The Tower Restaurant, a western restaurant, opened in the same year.
 It was situated on the top deck while the Peak Coffee Shop was located on the floor below.
 Both the upper floors were supported by two columns allowing a clear space between the upper and lower parts of the tower.
 This design feature has been retained in the redeveloped tower, but with quite a different shape to the upper section.
 On the ground floor of the building, there was a Chinese restaurant.
-It has been open until 1981.
+It was open until 1981.

 The first tower was demolished in 1993 and a groundbreaking ceremony on the new tower was held later the same year.

 Second design

 The current Peak Tower was the work of the British architect Terry Farrell, and was completed in 1997.
 It has seven floors with a total area of 10,400 m² (112,000 ft²) with a wok shape at the top.
 A viewing platform located on the third floor overlooks Victoria Harbour.

 The building was altered from 2005–2006 at a cost of $100 million.
 The lower portion was glassed in to increase retail space, and the escalators were relocated.
 The Peak Tower now has eight floors with the viewing terrace relocated to the top of the building (at the top of the 'wok' shape) that overlooks both Victoria Harbour and Aberdeen (SW of the Hong Kong Island); however, severe air pollution often hinders the outlook from this venue.